sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 public class ExamplePublicClass __No__
 ```

-If this is a public sealed class ‚Äì use an exclude comment on the protected members
+If this is a public sealed class ñ use an exclude comment on the protected members

 ```c#
 /// <summary>